 Ordinarily, I do not recommend that a first time visitor to a museum see the special exhibitions unless the museum is really small.
 But I make an exception for the Field Museum because their special exhibitions are truly specialriffic.

-If you want to see one special exhibit, the museum ticket costs 31 dollars.
-If you want to see all the special exhibitions and a 3D movie, it will set you back 38 Dollars.
+If you want to see one special exhibit, the museum ticket costs 34 dollars.
+If you want to see all the special exhibitions and a 3D movie, it will set you back 40 Dollars.
+(This is if you are out-of-state; there are different prices for in-state visitors.)
 So think very carefully about what the special exhibition is and if it will change your life, like it did mine.
 If it won’t, the price might not be worth it.

 24 Hours in Chicago

 Provided it is not too cold (and that is not always provided) Chicago is a wonderful city for walking.
 It has decades worth of wonderful architecture, but more importantly it is on a Great Lake.
-There are a million things to see and do during your 24 hours in Chicago, but here are…
+There are a grillion things to see and do during your 24 hours in Chicago, but I’ve tried to narrow your options down to the…

 Approximately top 5: 24 Hours in Chicago